Diffusion Policies creating a Trust Region for Offline Reinforcement Learning: Implementation Details

 \section{Implementation Details}

 \paragraph{Diffusion Policy} We build our policy as an MLP-based conditional diffusion model.
 The model itself is an action prediction model.
 We model $\mu_\phi$ and $\mu_\xi$ as 4-layer MLPs with Mish activations, using 256 hidden units for all networks.
 The input to $\mu_\phi$ and $\mu_\xi$ is the concatenation of the noisy action vector, the current state vector, and the sinusoidal positional embedding of timestep $t$.
 The output of $\mu_\phi$ and $\mu_\xi$ is the predicted action at diffusion timestep $t$. \paragraph{Q and V Networks} We build two Q networks and a V network with the same MLP setting as our diffusion policy.
-Each network comprises 4-layer MLPs with Mish activations and 256 hidden units. \paragraph{One-Step Policy} We build a Gaussian policy using 3-layer MLPs with ReLU activations, utilizing 256 hidden units.
+Each network comprises 4-layer MLPs with Mish activations and 256 hidden units. \paragraph{Stochastic Max Q Trick} Similar to DQL \cite{wang2022diffusion}, during inference, we generate $N$ candidate actions and then randomly select an action according to $\exp(Q(\bm{a}, \bm{s}))$.
+Here, $N$ is fixed at $1024$ and remains unchanged across different tasks. \paragraph{One-Step Policy} We build a Gaussian policy using 3-layer MLPs with ReLU activations, utilizing 256 hidden units.
 After sampling an action, we apply a tanh activation to ensure the action lies between $[-1,1]$.
 If an implicit policy is instantiated, its structure is the same as that of the diffusion~policy.

 \paragraph{Pretrain}

 In our implementation, we pretrain the diffusion policy $\mu_\phi$ and the Q function $Q_\eta$ for 50 epochs to ensure they can better guide $\pi_\theta$.
 Then, $\mu_\phi$, $Q_\eta$, and $\pi_\theta$ are concurrently trained for the epochs specified in Table \ref{table:hyper}.
 We found that introducing a pretrain schedule does not significantly influence the final performance.
 Our ablation study on the Gym Medium Task revealed that while pretraining yields slightly better results, the final rewards are largely similar.
 Therefore, we maintain a 50-epoch pretrain for all our tasks.
 The results are shown in Table \ref{table:pretrain}.